frontity/frontity-template/README.md

   ![StackBlitz import an existing repository](./readme-images/sb-import-repo.png)

 - Enter the URL of your repository.
-For example: https://github.com/frontity/frontity-template
+For example: https://github.com/frontity/frontity-template _(you may need to authenticate you GitHub account at this point)_.

   ![StackBlitz repository URL](./readme-images/sb-repo-url.png)

-- Once the project is ready delete the `package-lock.json` file
+- Once the project is ready delete the `package-lock.json` file _(if it exists)_.

   ![StackBlitz delete package-lock.json](./readme-images/sb-delete-pkglock.png)